zbtolon/get-support/quicktickresp.md

 ## Can I escalate a support ticket?
 {: #escalation}

-With premium or standard support, if you have not received a timely response to a support ticket, or if you feel that a support ticket is not being addressed appropriately, you can escalate the support ticket.
+With premium or advanced support, if you have not received a timely response to a support ticket, or if you feel that a support ticket is not being addressed appropriately, you can escalate the support ticket.
 {:shortdesc}

-See [Types of support](/docs/get-support/getstarttssup.html#typesofsupport) for more information about premium and standard support.
+See [Types of support](/docs/get-support/getstarttssup.html#typesofsupport) for more information about premium and advanced support.

 Through the support ticket escalation process, IBM management reviews your concerns and works with you to improve the support experience.